 Registered as a Full-Time Student during the Winter Term: How to re-apply for Full-time OSAP?

 If you withdrew in the fall term and will return to full-time studies in the winter term, you will need to submit an OSAP Reinstatement form and an OSAP Academic Progress form to be reconsidered for OSAP.

-The final deadline to submit these forms, to the Financial Aid office at your campus, is 40 days before the end of your full-time studies for the term.
+The final deadline to submit these forms is 40 days before the end of your full-time studies for the term.
 However, you should provide these forms immediately since your OSAP cannot be re-assessed without this information.
-It is recommended you provide these forms no later than Jan 31, 2020.
+It is recommended you provide these forms no later than Jan 29, 2021.

 Please note: The withdrawal from full-time studies in the Fall term means there’s an overpayment in your OSAP account, which will be deducted from the Winter term OSAP assessment.
 As a result, students in this situation may receive little or no OSAP in the winter term.